 This demonstrates that happiness at work goes hand in hand with diversity.
 That is why Meaningful Recruitment also means ensuring a demographically diverse workforce.
 This allows having a positive impact on the reputation of the company, building a competitive advantage and attracting a highly engaged workforce.

 3. The authenticity of the company

 Another important feature for candidates, it is the authenticity of their employer.

 It is good to have a strong company culture with a strong social responsibility, but it’s nothing without authenticity.

-Today, thanks to the internet, you can know everything about companies, and very quickly.
-Furthermore, it is becoming very common to share reviews about employers on social media (e.g.: Glassdoor).
+Today, thanks to the internet, you can know everything about companies, very quickly.
+Furthermore, it is becoming common to share reviews about employers on social media (e.g.: Glassdoor).
 Research shows that 71% of candidates use referrals from current employees of a company before applying.

 Every time a company communicates, internally and externally, it should be true and sincere.
 We invite Marketing and Human Resources departments to work together in creating a unique branding story to be authentic without faking.

 However, communication isn’t enough; actions need to be undertaken to be authentic.
 These actions should correspond to the way the company is living for real.
 The company needs to be engaged and aligned with its purpose (like Levis and Torfs, for example).